 Under basic principles of contract law, consideration is the answer to the question, "Why are you entering this contract?" or "What are you receiving for being a party to this contract?"

-Consideration is the benefit that each party gets or expects to get from the contractual deal -- for example, Victoria's Secret gets your money; you get the cashmere robe.
+Consideration is the benefit that each party gets or expects to get from the contractual deal—for example, Volvo gets your money; your business gets the excavator.

-Sometimes this change in position is also called a "bargained-for detriment."
+Sometimes this change in position is also called a "bargained-for legal detriment."

 How does consideration work in the real world?
-Let's say you backed into your neighbor's golf cart and damaged it.
-Your neighbor is legally permitted to sue you for the damage but instead agrees not to sue you if you pay him $1,000.
-This agreement provides adequate consideration for the contract, because each party is giving up something in the exchange -- you're giving up some of your money while your neighbor is giving up the right to sue you.
+Suppose a customer visiting your store is browsing your inventory when one of the display shelves gives way and falls on top of them, dislocating their shoulder.
+Your customer is legally permitted to sue you for their injury but instead agrees not to sue you if you pay them $1,000.
+This agreement provides adequate consideration for the contract because each party is giving up something in the exchange—you're giving up some of your money while your customer is giving up the right to sue you.

 In some situations, courts will step in and declare that a contract is unenforceable because it lacks consideration.
 Let's look at some of these scenarios.

 One of the parties was already legally obligated to perform.
-For example, a police officer cannot claim the reward for capturing a wanted suspect, because the officer is already legally obligated to capture and arrest people who break the law.
+For example, a police officer can't claim the reward for capturing a wanted suspect because the officer is already legally obligated to capture and arrest people who break the law.

 The promise amounts to a gift, not a contract.
-If your rich uncle promises to give you money to buy a house, without any strings attached, that is a promise to make a gift.
-If he changes his mind, you can't force him to come up with the cash because his promise was one-sided; you have not done or promised to do anything in exchange.
+If your rich uncle promises to give you money to start your business, without any strings attached or promised stake in the business, that's a promise to make a gift.
+If he changes his mind, you can't force him to come up with the cash because his promise was one-sided; you haven't done or promised to do anything in exchange.

 The exchange is for "past consideration."
-When someone promises to give you something in return for something you've already done -- "I'm going to pay you $500 because you quit smoking last year" -- a court will not enforce the promise to make the payment because the performance (quitting smoking) wasn't bargained for.
-You did it without knowing that someone would come along later and offer to pay for it.
+When someone promises to give you something in return for something you've already done, a court will not enforce the promise to give you something because the performance wasn't bargained for.
+For example, suppose a client promises to give you $500 to celebrate your first full year in business.
+A court probably wouldn't make your client give you $500 because staying in business for a year wasn't bargained for.
+You did the action without knowing that someone would come along later and offer to pay for it.

 Many contracts provide a recital (a statement at the beginning of the contract) that the contract is being entered into "for good and valuable consideration, the sufficiency of which is acknowledged," or something to that effect.
 The writers of these contracts mistakenly believe that simply stating that consideration exists actually fulfills the requirement of contractual consideration.
-In a majority of states, however, this is not the case; such recitals don't prove anything.
-In other words, saying there is consideration doesn't necessarily mean there is consideration.
+In a majority of states, however, this isn't the case; such recitals don't prove anything.
+In other words, saying there's consideration doesn't necessarily mean there is consideration.